iOS 19 — all the biggest rumors so far

 iOS 19: Supported devices

-However, at least one report from a French website contends that the same phones capable of running iOS 18 will be compatible with iOS 19.
+One report contends that the same phones capable of running iOS 18 will be compatible with iOS 19.
 That would mean every iPhone from the iPhone XR and iPhone XS/XS Max onward, including any devices Apple releases in the fall.
 To put it another way, iPhones released in 2018 would still be able to run Apple's latest software update well into 2026, if this report is accurate.

-Even with support stretching back all the way to the iPhone XR, older phones may not be able to run all of the new features in iOS 19.
+Regardless of how far support stretches back, older phones may not be able to run all of the new features in iOS 19.
 That's typically of past iOS updates, with some features requiring specific chipsets in order to work.

 iOS 19: Rumored changes